Give a monthly gift

 This is based on impact evidence gathered since 2015 (the start of our current 5-year programme strategy) from 713 projects.
 During this time more than 800 projects ended without clear impact evidence.
 This accounts for the difference between our impact figures – based on evidence of impact – and our reach – based on numbers of people who participate in our projects and initiatives.
 We are continuing to improve the way we gather and analyse impact data, so that we can learn from our most transformational projects and initiatives in order to improve the quality and increase the impact of our life-saving and poverty-fighting work around the world.

-Find out more, including details and case studies of individual projects and initiatives, on our interactive world map showing our reach and impact.
+- Find out more about our work, including details and case studies of individual projects and initiatives, on our interactive world map showing our reach and impact.

 In 2018 CARE worked in 95 countries.